tezoatlipoca/hamnt/README.md

 switching tabs, opening/closing files; or rapid grep through a bunch of files which may be in completely different locations.

-Note files are _aliased_ so I don't have to care where they are, vs where I am in order to view, search or modify them. e.g.: add `tomatoes` to my grocery list:
+Note files are _aliased_ so we don't have to care where they are, vs where we are in order to view, search or modify them. e.g.: add `tomatoes` to my grocery list:
 ```bash
 tezoatlipoca@pickles17:~$ hamnt grocery tomatoes